rayon-rs/rayon/rayon-futures/README.md

 of the future.
 The important thing that it does is to access (and effectively nullify) the field `result`, which stores the result of the future and hence may have access to `T` and `E` values.
-These values may contain references...so how we know that they are still in scope?
+These values may contain references...so how do we know that they are still in scope?
 The answer is that those types are exposed in the user's type of the future, and hence the basic Rust type system should guarantee that any references are still valid, or else the user shouldn't be able to call `poll()`.
 (The same is true at the time of cancellation,